6 Binance Canada alternatives

 You can no longer use Binance to buy cryptocurrency in Canada, but it is still possible to withdraw your Binance holdings to CAD if you have an existing account.
 There are two options for withdrawing money from Binance:

 • Move it to another exchange.
-You can then hold your funds in your wallet on the new exchange, use it to buy crypto or withdraw to CAD.
+You can then hold funds in your wallet on the new exchange, use it to buy crypto or withdraw it as CAD.

 • Withdraw it to a wallet.
-Rather than storing your crypto holdings on an exchange, you can move them to a wallet for which you own the private keys.
+Rather than storing your crypto on an exchange, you can move it to a wallet for which you own the private keys.

-Learn how to withdraw funds from Binance Canada in our full guide.
+Learn how to withdraw funds from Binance Canada in our detailed guide.

 Bottom line